-Please refer to each class syllabus either on the school website or in middle school planners for expectations.
+Please refer to each class syllabus for classroom-specific expectations.

 MAKE UP WORK

 See attendance policy for details.
 Students receive as many days as they were absent to make up their missed work. (i.e. sick 2 days = 2 days to complete work upon return.)
 When a student misses class because of any tardy or absence, the student is also missing valuable classroom instruction and discussion that cannot always be made up by normal homework assignments.
 Teachers will hold students accountable for adequate makeup work to cover the missed instruction.
 This work will be assigned by the student's classroom teacher.
 Failure to complete the makeup assignments will reflect on the student's academic grade.
 Some work, due to its nature (such as science labs), may not be able to be made up, and some work may still be due on its due date despite a legitimate absence.
 Please see the teacher class syllabus or website for details.
 Assignments for unexcused absences will result in a zero, however we recommend the work be done for instructional purposes.